 Finding a part time job as a college student can be difficult, given class schedules and study hours.
 One week you may have a limited amount of homework and some free time after class, and the next you may be cramming at the library until the wee hours of the morning.

 Unfortunately, unpredictable schedules can discourage students from applying for jobs for fear of being unable to commit to any type of schedule.
-Luckily, there are many flexible – and in some cases, clever – job opportunities out there that are perfect for the busy student that wants to be their own boss!
+Luckily, there are many flexible and clever job opportunities out there that are perfect for the busy student that wants to be their own boss and have more say over when and where they work!
 There are even online part time jobs that can be done from your dorm room.

 Working a side hustle is an excellent way to make money on your own time, as you navigate your way through your undergraduate and/or graduate career and decide what you want to do with your life after graduating.

 This post may contain affiliate links to help keep this blog running.
 For more information, please see my disclosure.

 Making extra money without a whole lot of effort is everyone’s dream – but we would be lying if we said that you’ll be rolling in the dough without putting in the time.
 The route you choose is entirely dependent on your schedule and how many extra hours you’re willing to put in.

 There are loads of good paying jobs for college students, it’s just a matter of getting creative and spending your time wisely.
 That’s why I’ve compiled this list of 10+ flexible jobs – whether you are a college student or someone that simply needs a side hustle!
 It’s time to make some moolah on your own time!

 What are the best part time jobs for college students?

 This is a big question, and the answer won’t be the same for everyone.
 It’s important to remember that everyone’s schedule is different; some of these ideas are better suited for students that opted for just a few classes a semester rather than a full course-load, while other, less time-demanding jobs are best for those who really only have a few hours a week.